PickleOgre/dakhoma-setting-docs/publish/home.md

 - [[Dakhoma Campaign.canvas]]

 ## Author:
-Joe Lawrence is a programmer and storyteller from California.
-You can learn more about Joe [here](jwlawrence.me).
+Joe Lawrence is a programmer and storyteller.
+You can learn more about Joe on his website [here](jwlawrence.me).

 ## Copyright Info
 Some material in this wiki is copied, and some modified, from: